BestTimesToVisit.com Logo

 packing

-Pack light, comfortable clothing suitable for warm weather.
-Rain is possible year-round, so a light rain jacket or poncho is a good idea.
-Comfortable walking shoes are essential, as you'll likely be doing a lot of exploring on foot.
+Pack light, breathable clothing, but don't forget a light rain jacket or umbrella, even in the dry season.
+San José's weather can be unpredictable, with sudden showers common, especially in the afternoons.
+Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.

 Weather Details